karayabin/universe-snapshot/universe/Ling/Light_UserData/personal/mydoc/pages/conception-notes.md

 We also provide an interface to access the user files.

+We follow the recommendations of the [file manager protocol](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md), along with some extra properties.

 The access url is: **/user-data** (defined in /app/config/data/Light_UserData/Light_EasyRoute/luda_routes.byml), and it accepts the following parameters: